umerazad/lazymonad/about.md

 {% include JB/setup %}

 <div class="container">
-    <h2>Hi!
-My full name is Muhammad Umer Azad.</h2>
+    <h2>Muhammad Umer Azad</h2>
     <p>
     I am a software engineer living in Seattle since 2005.
 I love working on large scale distributed systems.
 I am an aspiring haskeller and my love for haskell can be measured by the fact that I didn't try to write another Monad tutorial.
 I am a father of a baby boy (Zakariyya).
-When my baby dragon isn't around I like to read, code, sleep, eat and play with my camera gear.
+When my baby dragon isn't around I like to read, code, sleep and eat.

     <h2>Contact me</h2>
     <p>